What is the Quark-Gluon Plasma made of?: Hard Probes of the QGP

 Heavy quarks (charm and bottom) are able to probe the structure of the QGP via the diffusion constant and the (color) screening length.
 The ``melting'' of heavy quarkonium states due to color screening \cite{Matsui:1986dk,Karsch:1990wi} was one of the most intensely pursued signatures of QGP formation in the discovery period (1995--2005), and a rich phenomenology of sequential suppression of charmonium and Upsilon states has been established (see e.~g.\ \cite{Tang:2020hzi}).
 The theory of quarkonium ``melting'' in the QGP has also been greatly refined, and the importance of thermal ionization by gluons and possible recombination during QGP hadronization has been elucidated (see \cite{Rothkopf:2020vfz,Andronic:2024oxz} for reviews).
 Although this theoretical description has been constructed on the basis of the HTL quasiparticle picture of the QGP, it is not clear that this feature is essential as color screening also occurs in strongly coupled holographic models \cite{Bak:2007fk,Finazzo:2014zga}.
 In recent years, it has become increasingly clear that static color screening plays virtually no role in the disappearance of quarkonium states in the QGP, contrary to the original expectations \cite{Matsui:1986dk}.
 Lattice QCD simulations show that the real part of the quark-antiquark potential, reflecting static screening, is independent of the temperature, while the imaginary part, reflecting the thermal ionization rate, grows rapidly \cite{Bazavov:2023dci}.
 This result is qualitatively, but not quantitatively, consistent with the predictions from HTL perturbation theory \cite{Burnier:2007qm,Burnier:2013fca}.

 Owing to their large mass, the momenta of heavy quarks usually far exceed the momentum exchanged with QGP constituents in a single interaction.
 This means that the effect of the QGP on a heavy quark can be treated as momentum diffusion, unless the energy of the heavy quark is very high, in which case radiative energy loss becomes important \cite{Djordjevic:2003zk,Djordjevic:2006tw}.
-In kinetic theory, the heavy quark diffusion constant $D_s$ is independent of the quark mass and measures of the coupling between the heavy quark and the medium.
-Its determination by comparing solutions of the Fokker-Planck equation \cite{Svetitsky:1987gq} or Langevin equation \cite{Caron-Huot:2007rwy} with experimental data thus provides sensitive information about the coupling strength of the QGP \cite{Scardina:2017ipo,He:2022ywp}.
-The data from relativistic heavy ion collisions for charm quarks are consistent with values in the range $3\lesssim 2\pi TD_s \lesssim 5$ and point to a strong coupled QGP ($g \approx 2$).
+In kinetic theory, the heavy quark diffusion constant $D_s$ measures the coupling between a slow-moving heavy quark and the medium.\footnote{Whereas the equation of state and the kinematic shear viscosity are solely properties of the medium itself, the jet quenching parameter $\hat{q}$ and the diffusion constant $D_s$ measure the strength of the coupling between the medium and an external probe (a high-energy parton or a heavy quark, respectively).} Its determination by comparing solutions of the Fokker-Planck equation \cite{Svetitsky:1987gq} or Langevin equation \cite{Caron-Huot:2007rwy} with experimental data thus provides sensitive information about the coupling strength of the QGP \cite{Scardina:2017ipo,He:2022ywp}.
+The data from relativistic heavy ion collisions for charm quarks are consistent with values in the range $3\lesssim 2\pi TD_s \lesssim 5$ and point to a strongly coupled QGP ($g \approx 2$).